 With the advent of broadband connections, the telecom and cable companies have found a new way to exploit their state-granted monopoly: leverage it into a market advantage in Internet services and content.
 This would harm competition in the dynamic, innovative content and services industry without solving the lack of real competition in the broadband access market.

 In contrast, net neutrality will encourage competition in online content and services to stay strong.
 By keeping broadband providers from raising artificial price barriers to competition, net neutrality will preserve the egalitarian, bit-blind principles that have made the Internet the most competitive market in history.

 The American Library Association supports net neutrality legislation that preserves the competitive online markets for content and services.
 Bandwidth and access should be offered on equal terms to all willing to pay.
 Otherwise, broadband providers will be free to leverage their quasi-monopolies into lucrative but market-distorting agreements.
 The vitality of voices on the Internet is critical to the intellectual freedom that libraries around the world are trying to protect and promote.
 Laws that preserve net neutrality are the best way to preserve a vibrant diversity of viewpoints into the foreseeable future.

-- ALA, AALL, and CLOSA file comments with FCC
+- ALA, AALL, and COSLA file comments with FCC

 - Librarian Speaks with Rep. Eshoo at Net Neutrality Roundtable